6. Billy & Mary Gaul 1845-1930

 Billy nearly died later that year—not in combat, but while passing a halted wagon train during a long march between battlefields.
 A mule kicked him in the head.
 The injury, according to surgeon affidavits from his pension file, was severe and bone-shattering.
 Yet he not only finished his three-year enlistment, he re-enlisted in 1864.

 His sense of duty had limits.
 In August 1865, four months after Lee’s surrender, when his superiors refused to send his regiment home, Billy deserted.
-His departure was duly recorded, along with a notation that he owed the U.S. government 69 cents—for the waist belt, plate, and cartridge box he took with him.
+His departure was duly recorded, along with a notation that he owed the U.S. government sixty-nine cents—for the waist belt, plate, and cartridge box he took with him.
 In 1884, Congress passed a law removing desertion charges from soldiers who had left service after the war had ended.
 Billy’s status was changed from dishonorable to honorable.
-We don’t know if he ever paid back the 69 cents.
+We don’t know if he ever paid back the sixty-nine cents.

 In 1866, Billy took advantage of the Homestead Act, acquiring 160 acres in Kansas for a $10 fee and a promise to live on it for five years.
 One year later, he sold the land for $2,200—a 10,000% return and a complete violation of his homestead pledge.
 By numerous accounts, honorability would never be one of Billy Gaul’s long suits.